"Friendship is one heart in two bodies."

 A PARENT'S BLESSING

-In this week's parsha, Jacob is about to die and wants to bless Joseph's two sons, Ephraim and Menashe.
+Before Jacob dies he gives Joseph's two sons, Ephraim and Menashe, a blessing.
 Jacob says, "The Jewish people will use you as a blessing.
 They will say, 'May God make you like Ephraim and Menashe'" (Genesis 48:20).
 Until today, it is the custom every Friday night to bless our sons with this blessing.